ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/autofactories.md

 Starting with Rezolver 1.4, however, Rezolver makes this kind of registration trivial, and also gives you some extra power.

-The @Rezolver.AutoFactoryRegistrationExtensions.RegisterAutoFunc* overload provides a simple way to enable Rezolver to automatically inject a @System.Func`1 or one of its related types, using its own registrations as the source of the object that is produced by that factory when it is executed.
+The @Rezolver.RootTargetContainerExtensions.RegisterAutoFunc* overload provides a simple way to enable Rezolver to automatically inject a @System.Func`1 or one of its related types, using its own registrations as the source of the object that is produced by that factory when it is executed.